agustin380/book-rest-example/README.md

 `pip install -r requirements.txt`

+`python src/manage.py syncdb` will create the necessary database tables to run the app.
 `python src/manage.py runserver --host 0.0.0.0 --port 8080` will run a development server.

 ### Settings
 Settings can be found in the `src/app/settings.py` file.

-`DATABASE_URI`: The location where the database data will be stored.
+`DATABASE_URI`: The location where the database will be stored.
 Defaults to the project root.

 ### Testing